 Before you can dig into the demographic and psychographic (interest and behavior) information of your ideal consumer, start by identifying those that are already the most valuable to your business.
-You can do this by reviewing sales information or consulting your sales staff; for more guidance, reference our article on customer lifetime value.
+You can do this by reviewing sales information or consulting your sales staff.

 Create Buyer Personas

 A buyer persona is the representation of a business’s ideal customer.
 To create your own, look at the high-value customers you just assembled and examine their demographic information, as well as their interests, behaviors, hobbies, and motivators.
 Note commonalities and overlap so you can create one ideal buyer persona.